Orlando-CS/Orlando-CS/README.md

 ### 🍀 About Me
 I'm currently working at **Skywork AI** as a Research Engineer.
 My primary focus is on advancing the field of artificial intelligence, particularly in the areas of **Large Language Models (LLMs)**, **Multimodal Language Models**, and **End-to-End Agent Systems**.

+I entered the large model industry in 2023, gaining comprehensive experience across the entire pipeline of LLM/MLLM pre-training, Supervised Fine-Tuning (SFT), and Reinforcement Learning (RL) processes.
+I have an in-depth understanding of the nuances at each stage and remain continually amazed by the rapid evolution of this industry.
+Prior to this, I was responsible for recommendation algorithms at a leading chinese social app.

 ### ⚡️ Key Interests
 - **Large Language Models (LLMs)**: Exploring the capabilities and applications of LLMs in various domains.
 - **Multimodal Language Models**: Working on models that can understand and generate content across multiple modalities (text, image, audio, etc.).